dotnet/AspNetCore.Docs/aspnetcore/client-side/dotnet-interop/index.md

 When calling asynchronous JS methods, we often want to wait until the JS method completes execution.
 If loading a resource or making a request, we likely want the following code to assume the action is completed.

-If the JS method or shim returns a [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise), then C# can treat it as an awaitable <xref:System.Threading.Tasks.Task>/<xref:System.Threading.Tasks.Task%601>.
+If the JS shim returns a [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise), then C# can treat it as an awaitable <xref:System.Threading.Tasks.Task>/<xref:System.Threading.Tasks.Task%601>.

 `PromisesShim.cs`: